 Penn National will have two seats on Barstool’s seven-person board of directors.
 The deal should close in the first quarter of 2020.

-Penn, headquartered in Wyomissing, PA, will use the Barstool brand for its online casino – specifically table games – and its planned online sportsbook.
+Penn, headquartered in Wyomissing, PA, is planning a Barstool online casino – specifically for table games – and a Barstool online sportsbook.
 Penn’s established Hollywood Casino app will remain, with a focus on online slots.
 The brand that began as a racetrack in South Central, PA, aims to launch the products with Barstool in Q3.

 Jay Snowden, Penn National president and CEO, explained in a statement how they hope to leverage the Barstool Sports audience for their own growth.